-For-profit organizations and individuals are not eligible.
-Applicants must demonstrate that a commitment to public humanities is a significant component of the
+For-profit organizations and individuals were not eligible.
+Applicants demonstrated that a commitment to public humanities is a significant component of the

 organization's overall mission.
 The National Endowment for the Humanities has defined the humanities as including (but not limited to) history, literature, languages, jurisprudence, philosophy, comparative religion, archaeology, ethics, the social sciences when they employ humanistic perspectives, and